December 25, 2015

 If your goal is to lose weight, the Paleo diet can definitely work for you—and you won’t have to count calories.
 Instead, fill up on veggies and healthy fats like coconut oil; aim to make vegetables about 75 percent of your plate.
 For the rest of your meal, eat a lightly cooked piece of meat.
 Remember that part of eating a Paleo diet is eliminating carcinogens, so don’t burn your burger to a crisp.

 All in all, the Paleo diet is a much healthier and more balanced way to eat than most people might realize: It consists of mostly greens, healthy fats, proteins, and no sugar.
 Want to try it for yourself?
-Check out our favorite Paleo-friendly recipes here!
+Check out our favorite Paleo-friendly recipes here and our ultimate Paleo shopping list here.

 Download the app for easy shopping on the go